 Another way to improve your score is to achieve a Provincial Nomination (PN) through one of the Provincial Nomination Programs (PNPs).
 If you are already inside the Express Entry system, this works by submitting an Expression of Interest (EOI) to the province of your choice within Canada or in some cases, waiting for them to send you a Notification of Interest (NOI).
-You need to meet the criteria for that province and be on their necessary skills list to be eligible.
+You need to meet the criteria for that province and be on their in-demand skills list to be eligible.

 The Provincial Nominee Program (PNP)